adaburrows/table-web-component/README.md

   // The records
   records?: T[]

-  // The table caption as a string caption?: string
+  // The table caption
+  // under the hood, this can be anything, so it can work with any library caption?: TemplateValue

   // The set of column groups as decribed above colGroups?: ColGroup[]